ramysa/ruby-scripts/README.md

     ###############
            ||

-Problem 2:
+palindrome.rb:
 1. To run the script in the terminal: ruby palindrome.rb
 2. For example: ruby palindrome.rb

 1